https://newsletter.po.creamermedia.com

 “The agreement is good for the national economy and specifically, Transnet’s commitment to assist Exxaro in minimising job losses and sustain mine viability,” Magara stated in a release to Mining Weekly, in which he thanked Transnet for the constructive manner in which this agreement had been reached.

-Transnet group CEO Advocate Michelle Phillips said: “We’re confident that this agreement will unlock significant value not only for Transnet and Exxaro, but for the broader industry and economy.
+Transnet group CEO Advocate Michelle Phillips expressed confidence that the agreement would unlock value not only for Transnet and Exxaro, but also for the broader mining industry and the national economy.

-“It reflects a shared commitment to rebuilding trust and delivering on our respective mandates for the benefit of all stakeholders,” Phillips added.
+“It reflects a shared commitment to rebuilding trust and delivering on our respective mandates for the benefit of all stakeholders,” said Phillips.

 This partnership reaffirms both entities’ commitment to restoring and enhancing rail performance, promoting economic growth, and driving competitiveness and long-term sustainability within the mining and transport sectors.

-The agreement follows Transnet and Hotazel Manganese Mines signing a ten-year contract under the third phase of the Manganese Export Capacity Allocation framework as well as Transnet and United Manganese of Kalahari signing a ten-year contract for the transportation of manganese by rail from UMK’s mine in the Northern Cape also under the Manganese Export Capacity Allocation agreement.
+The agreement follows Transnet and Hotazel Manganese Mines signing a ten-year contract under the third phase of the Manganese Export Capacity Allocation framework as well as Transnet and United Manganese of Kalahari signing a ten-year contract for the transportation of manganese by rail from UMK’s mine, also in the Northern Cape and also under the Manganese Export Capacity Allocation agreement.

 Moreover, Minister Barbara Creecy last week announced that 11 of the 25 private train operating companies that applied to operate routes on Transnet’s rail network had met the requirements to do so and would now be entering into contract negotiations to enable them to gain access to the network and begin operating the routes – an announcement that represents a significant step in opening South Africa’s freight rail network, which has hitherto been monopolised by State-owned Transnet, to third-party operators.